cuttysarktom/decision_tree_CC_fraud/data_sheet.md

 - Who maintains the dataset?

-It does not appear the dataset is maintained - it was updated 5 years ago and appears to be stationary.
+The data is from a fixed point in time (the Kaggle version was last updated 5 years ago), so it is unlikely to be updated or maintained.